jrruethe/jrruethe.github.io/source/_posts/2014-10-25-cryptography-primer.markdown

 ## Man in the Middle attacks

-A man in the middle attack occurs when someone is intercepting your communication line by placing themselves inbetween you and the other person.
-This is different than just sniffing or evesdropping, because an attacker is able to tamper with the communication line without either party knowing.
+A man in the middle attack occurs when someone is intercepting your communication line by placing themselves in between you and the other person.
+This is different than just sniffing or eavesdropping, because an attacker is able to tamper with the communication line without either party knowing.
 For example, if Eve was performing a man in the middle attack on a conversation between Alice and Bob, Eve would be able to impersonate Bob from Alice's point of view, and impersonate Alice from Bob's point of view.
 Neither Alice nor Bob would be aware that they are talking to Eve instead of the other person.
 Eve can effectively lie to both parties.

+{% img center ./02.png %}

 To combat this attack, encryption can be used.
 If Alice and Bob had the same key, they could communicate securely by encrypting their messages before sending them to the other, and decrypting them upon receipt.
 This prevents Eve from reading the actual message.
 However, in order to communicate, they need to have the same key.
 Either Alice or Bob can generate the key, but the difficulty is transferring the key to the other without Eve intercepting it.
 The only secure solution is for them to pre-share the key across some other medium, such as a phone call or in person.
 This exchange is cumbersome, as it must be done before each session.
 In addition, the key cannot be reused across different sessions; If Eve were to ever obtain the key to a single session, she could also infiltrate all the other sessions, including recordings of past sessions.